Welcome to Gamma Phi Beta

 + Gamma Phi Beta is one of the seven founding members of the National Panhellenic Council.

-+ Our chapter here at Alabama is currently building the largest Gamma Phi Beta house in the nation!
++ Our chapter here has the largest Gamma Phi Beta house in the nation!